 Now, tutoring in groups can still happen online, but that group option is being provided for different reasons.
 Meaning, in-person group sessions might be more a matter of convenience due to the fact that there might be limited tutors available (and thus if a lot of students need assistance, they need to go about it in a group setting).

 On the other hand, when parents opt for a virtual group session, it’s typically with intent, and for the added benefit that group provides.
-For instance, with Virtual Tech Camps, students learn in small groups of 5, max, but they are there to learn and to be able to socialize; to meet like-minded peers, build relationships, and work together.
+For instance, with Virtual Tech Camps and 12-Week Semesters, students learn in small groups, but they are there to learn and to be able to socialize; to meet like-minded peers, build relationships, and work together.
 So, the group in this case is actually seen as an advantage.

 Virtual is a powerful word

 In the end, does tutoring help students?
 I think the answer is clear.

 And through the above, you can also hopefully understand that beyond just being "virtual" when all things pretty much need to be virtual given our social distancing measures, there is a lot one can take away from a virtual tutoring session.